Darion/links/unsorted.md

 * [primitive](https://primitive.lol/), [github repo](http://inconvergent.net/generative/) - Reproducing images with geometric primitives.
 * [joystick](https://github.com/ceyzeriat/joystick) provides a light-weight and simple framework to real-time data-plotting and logging, while the console remains accessible to manage the on-going simulation and data acquisition.
 * [markvis](https://markvis.js.org/) - Make visualization in markdown
+* [ngrok](https://ngrok.com) - Secure tunnels to localhost
+* [unroll.me](https://unroll.me/) - Instantly see a list of all your subscription emails.
+Unsubscribe easily from whatever you don’t want.